9. They never attended church to begin with.

 8. They get smart.

+Are we surprised they are leaving church?
 It’s not that our students “got smarter” when they left home, rather someone actually treated them as intelligent.
 Rather than dumbing down the message, the agnostics and atheists treat our youth as intelligent and challenge their intellect with “deep thoughts” of question and doubt.